Oil recoups some Syria-related losses; focus switches to Iran

 “Oil is still holding relatively well and the mid-May Iranian deadline is going to be a bit of a subject for the next four weeks,” Petromatrix strategist Olivier Jakob said.

-Additional reporting by Henning Gloystein and Roslan Khasawneh in Singapore; Editing by Edmund Blair and Louise Heavens
+Additional reporting by Henning Gloystein and Roslan Khasawneh in Singapore and Amanda Cooper in London; Editing by Marguerita Choy and Louise Heavens